GUJJULA-BHAVANA25/harkirat_Singh_course/week-8.1(course-selling-app)/README.txt

 -->passport.js (it is a library used for authentication through google, github etc)

 -->nodemon is a library that works like node.but it actually keep on updating and keep on checking all the files.But node works only whenever we run it.

+-->we use different admin and user jwt's

+-->we should not repeat the same thing in different files. it is a bad practice -->or we should not make a circular dependency, like if a variable is writen in one file and exports that and use it in another file. it makes hard to debug sometimes. so do not make a circular dependency.

+-->so jwt passwords . put them in a different file called config.js